 If you survey networking books, you will find that the distinction between a local area network (LAN) and a wide area network (WAN) differs from one text to the next.
-In some treatments of this subject, the difference lies in physical location, while in others the distinction is discussed in terms of the speed of the connection.
+In some treatments of this subject, the difference lies in physical location, while in others, the distinction is discussed in terms of the speed of the connection.
 Because this text is designed to prepare you to manage Cisco routers and switches, a Cisco perspective is appropriate.

 Cisco defines a LAN as a high-speed data network covering a small geographical area.
 For the purposes of this discussion, a LAN is a single physical location, which could be a part of a building, an entire building, or a complex of buildings.
+Although Cisco describes each LAN as a single layer 2 environment, don't lose sight of the fact that in many discussions, the term LAN means a single physical location that is composed of multiple IP subnets, each of which is a separate layer 2 network.